carla-simulator/carla/Docs/how_to_make_a_new_map.md

 **Back to Unreal Engine**

-1. Select the meshes you want the pedestrians to be able to spawn and walk over.
+1. Select the meshes you want the pedestrians to be able to spawn and walk on.

     ![ue_mesh_to_obj](img/ue_mesh_to_obj.png)